bouzidanas/react-list-player/README.md

 >[!WARNING]
->This package's name was recently changed from react-playlist-player to react-list-player to distinguish it from another package with the same name.
+>This project's name was recently changed from react-playlist-player to react-list-player to distinguish it from another project that goes by the same name.

 <p align="center">
   <img width="100%" src="https://github.com/bouzidanas/react-list-player/assets/25779130/5d0bdc8f-dab0-4b3d-9ddf-10f310e64246"/>